apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 2. A Screenshot of the Settings screen (on a site with User Registraion disabled)

 == Changelog ==

+= 1.0.0 =

+* Info: Tested and updated for Wordpress 3.8
+* New: Added a Filter to allow different 'Forgot Password' success test
+* New: Added a Filter to allow a different 'LOGIN' text word
+* Fix: Login bar form is now generated server side and added via ajax
+* Fix: Forgot Password form is also generated server side
+* Fix: Using placeholders instead of labels+css for input boxes (should correct alignment issues)
+* Fix: Unable to deactivate Plugin bug due to missing .htaccess
+* Fix: For Security, CSS file and Javascript now directly included in source code (script.js removed)
+* Info: WP Scan Passive plugin enumerating will no longer find Secure Hidden Login
+* Info: Added much more detail to the 'what do if locked out' FAQ question
+* Info: FAQ Question to change styles added back
+* Info: Human Test/CAPTCHA planned for next release (v1.1.0)

 = 0.9.1 =